mysticaltech/oui/CONTRIBUTING.md

    - Click Publish Release
 8. Check for updated package on NPM
    - Check [NPM](https://www.npmjs.com/package/optimizely-oui) for the updated release
-   - If it seems to stall, check [travis](https://travis-ci.org/optimizely/oui/builds) and make sure no errors occured
+   - If it seems to stall, check [travis](https://travis-ci.org/optimizely/oui/builds) and make sure no errors occurred
 9. Bump the OUI version number in Optimizely's [`package.json`](https://github.com/optimizely/optimizely/blob/devel/src/www/frontend/package.json).
    - Within the Optimizely repo run `yarn upgrade optimizely-oui@99.xx.xx` (note to include the major version number e.g. `99.`, leaving the minor and patch numbers as `xx.xx`) which updates `yarn.lock` and `package.json`
      - If you notice that your yarn commands are removing the integrity shas inside the yarn.lock file, your yarn version needs an upgrade